 The EDG North A-Pond is located southwest of the generating plant and south of the EDG Slag Pond.
 Historically, the EDG North A-Pond has received influent flows from the surge tank.
 Water in the surge tank includes excess process water from the Unit 5 hydrobin, steam water treatment reject water, and water from the facility floor drains.
 Therefore, the EDG North A-Pond has likely received residual bottom ash from the hydrobin system, de minimis quantities of fly ash from routine maintenance operations, coal fines, and other materials from the plant floor drains.
 The water was pumped from the surge tank to the EDG North A-Pond via a 10-inch diameter steel pipe.
 The steel pipe, at a location northeast of the EDG North A-Pond, splits into two separate 10-inch diameter pipes.
 Each pipe then discharged into the northeast corner of both the EDG North A-Pond and EDG South A-Pond.
-Currently, EDG North A-Pond does not receive operational process discharges from the generating plant, although it still has the ability to be routed to the EDG North A-Pond.
+Currently, EDG North A-Pond does not receive operational process discharges from the generating plant, although it still could be routed to the EDG North A-Pond.
+The EDG North A-Pond does occasionally receive air heater ash which is disposed of via truck in the western portion of the EDG North A-Pond.

 Previously, water within the EDG North A-Pond flowed to the west.
 The EDG North A-Pond discharge consists of an 18-inch diameter corrugated plastic pipe located in the southwest corner of the existing CCR surface impoundment.
 The water would flow through the corrugated plastic pipe to the west into a concrete sluice box.
-The water within the sluice box flows through a Parshall flume prior to discharging into a 48-inch diameter corrugated metal pipe, which also receives influent flow from the EDG Slag Pond and EDG South A-Pond, prior to gravity flowing to the south into the northwest corner of the EDG B-Pond.
+The water within the sluice box flows through a Parshall flume prior to discharging into a 48-inch diameter corrugated metal pipe, which also receives influent flow from the EDG Slag Pond and EDG South A-Pond, prior to gravity flowing to the south into the northwest corner of the EDG B-

+Pond.
 Presently, no water within the EDG North A-Pond discharges through the 18-inch diameter corrugated plastic pipe as the pipe has been plugged.